-- oblique needle valve (angle pattern) that offers more direct flow path, and
+- oblique needle valve (angle pattern) that offers a more direct flow path, and

-- controlled outlet flow at right angle to the main flow.
+- controlled outlet flow at a right angle to the main flow.

-Needle valves normally provides Z- or L-shaped flow path through the body.
+Needle valves normally provide Z- or L-shaped flow path through the body.

 Application of Needle Valves

 Wherever precise flow measurement is the required role of the needle valve comes into play.
 In comparison with a diaphragm valve, a Needle valve can handle more differential pressure.

 Needle valves find their application in almost every industry wherever control or metering of steam, gas, oil, air, water, or other non-viscous liquids is needed.
 Needle valves are widely used in Power generation, Zoological sciences, Cooling, Instrumentation control, and Gas and liquid dispensation industries.

 In slurries and viscous media, the needle valve is avoided as a small orifice can easily be blocked by thick material or solids.

 Role of Needle Valves

 The major roles that a needle valve performs are